 Fot tuition information for Penn Summer Abroad 2016, please visit each program's main page: Summer Abroad Locations

-The tuition and program fee for Summer Abroad are charged to your Penn student account after the required pre-departure forms have been completed and you have been enrolled in the course(s).
-Students are responsible for direct expenses not included in the tuition and program fee.
+The tuition and program fee for a Summer Abroad program are charged to your Penn student account after the required pre-departure forms have been completed, and you have been enrolled.
+You are responsible for direct expenses not included in the tuition and program fee.

 The charges will appear on your student bill in the monthly statement following course registration.
 The billing and due dates follow the Summer Sessions billing schedule.

-Withdrawal and Refund Policy: For the complete withdrawal and refund policy for Penn Summer Abroad 2014, please refer to pages 17-19 of the Penn Summer Abroad Handbook.
+For the complete withdrawal and refund policy for 2016 Penn Summer Abroad, please refer to pages 17-19 of the Penn Summer Abroad Handbook (PDF).

-Notification of Withdrawal: All notifications of withdrawal from a summer abroad program must be made in writing to the Office of Penn Summer Abroad at firstname.lastname@example.org.
+All notifications of withdrawal from a summer abroad program must be made in writing to the Penn Summer Abroad Office at email@example.com.
 The date of the written notification is the date by which the adjustment to the student’s academic record and financial calculations will be determined.
-Failure to attend classes or notification only to the program director or instructors does not constitute formal withdrawal and will result in failing grades in all courses.
+Failure to attend classes or notification only going to the program director or instructors does not constitute formal withdrawal, and will result in failing grades in all courses.

-Penn Summer Abroad, in consultation with the University of Pennsylvania officials as well as other authorities domestically and abroad, reserves the right to cancel or modify the program at any time.
-Penn Summer Abroad will provide participants with as much advance notice as reasonable under the circumstances.
-Any decision regarding refunds and course grades in such a situation will determined by Penn Summer Abroad with consideration to the timing of the cancellation.
+Penn Summer Abroad, in consultation with Penn officials as well as other authorities domestically and abroad, reserves the right to cancel or modify the program at any time.
+The Penn Summer Abroad Office will provide participants with as much notice as reasonable under the circumstances.
+Any decision regarding refunds and course grades in such a situation are determined by the Penn Summer Abroad Office with consideration to the timing of the cancelation.